gameranonymous/frontend/coc.md

 	<div class="small-12 columns">
 		<a name="overview"></a>
 		<h1>Code of Conduct</h1>
-		<p><span class="label radius">Note:</span> Gamer Anonymous in this document refers to the Gamer Anonymous community at gameranonymous.com &ldquo;The administrators&rdquo; refers to the administrators on this organization, a list is available at the top of the <a href="http://gameranonymous.com/maintainers.html">maintainers page</a></p>
+		<p><span class="label radius">Note:</span> Gamer Anonymous in this document refers to the Gamer Anonymous community at gameranonymous.com &ldquo;The administrators&rdquo; refers to the administrators on this community, a list is available at the top of the <a href="http://gameranonymous.com/maintainers.html">maintainers page</a></p>

 		<p>Gamer Anonymous is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.</p>